ftjuh/I2Cwrapper/README.md

 - [1] **command code**: Modules and the I2Cwrapper core use their own unique command code ranges (see [Limitations for end users](#limitations-for-end-users), though), so that the command code will decide which module or if the I2Cwrapper library itself will interpret the command.
 - [3] **unit addressed**: If a target module enables I2C access to more than one instance of some hardware, e.g. multiple stepper or servo motors, the unit can be used to differentiate them.
 It is up to each module to decide if and how the unit is interpreted.
 Modules which don't need them because there is only one instance of their respective hardware (like e.g. the `PinI2C` module), can just ignore the unit and will have to live with the one byte wasted bandwidth per transmission.
 <a id="supported-platforms"></a>
+### Module reset code

+Since v0.3.0 dropped the hardware reset (it's considered bad practice), each module now needs to provide proper **cleanup code** in the (6) reset event section.
+This code needs to free all allocated resources and reset all hardware used by the module.
+The goal is to put all resources used by the module, and only(!) those,  into the state they were after bootup, so that a controller can make sure it finds a clean slate when it starts to use the target by sending a reset command.

 # Supported platforms

 The following platforms will run the target firmware and have been (more or less) tested.
 Unfortunately, they all have their pros and cons: